odea-project/elearning/topics/distancesIntroduction.md

 | *D* | 0.8 | 1.0 | 1.0 | 0.0 | 1.0 |
 | *E* | 0.9 | 0.8 | 1.2 | 1.0 | 0.0 |

+- The result is a `distance matrix` containing differences between all samples.
 <!-- /position -->
 <!-- /layout -->